pyOpenSci/lessons/clean-modular-code/intro-clean-code.md

 * Apply the PEP 8 Style Guide standards to your **Python** code.
 :::

 "Pythonic" code is code that follows the conventions and best practices of the Python programming language.
-It emphasizes code that is clear, concise, and readable--principles that adhere to Python's design philosophy. <link to zen of python>
+It emphasizes code that is clear, concise, and readable--principles that adhere to Python's design philosophy.

 Pythonic code also takes full advantage of Python's features which include: